annalisa144/reverdecer/_posts/2018-08-07-were-stuck.md

 layout: post
 ---

-How did we end up living in a van?
-We decided to live in a travel trailer, and bought a 1999 full-size GMC to pull the 18' travel trailer.
+How did we end up living in a **van**?
+Well, first we decided to live in a **travel trailer**, and needed a big vehicle to pull the trailer.
+We bought a 1999 full-size GMC **van** to pull the 18' travel trailer.

 [![](/images/prowler_trailer_.jpg){:width="60%"}](/images/prowler_trailer.jpg)